pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

 ### 2. Why not support automatically update AOP files?

-We can DO but prefer not DO!
-Because we have not yet find an efficient way to implement this and monitoring these files status every time is a bad deal.
+We can DO but prefer not to DO!
+Because we have not yet found an efficient way to implement this and monitoring these files status every time is a bad deal.

 ### 3. How much performance does it lose when using?

-After full test, the AOP code could cost at least 1ms in our env(E5-2660 v4 @ 2.00GHz).
-While, the more function/method you monitoring, the more you taking.
+After full test, the AOP code could spend at least 1ms in our env(E5-2660 v4 @ 2.00GHz).
+While, the more function/method you monitor, the more you take.

 #### Performance Test Result